 4. In a frying pan (does not have to be oven proof), drizzle some olive oil or melt some butter for frying.
-Add the chopped onion, pearl onions, thyme, and 1 tbsp of sugar, and fry the onion until caramelized (abt.
-10-15 minutes).
-Add the chopped mushrooms, garlic, and fry for an additional 5-7 minutes.
-Remove from heat.
+Add the sliced yellow onion, pearl onions, thyme, garlic, and sugar.
+Cover and let onion cook until caramelized (abt.
+15-20 minutes).

-7. Remove from oven and let rest for about 5 min.
+7. Once cooked, remove from oven and let rest for about 5 min.
 Loosen the crust by running a knife around the edge of the pan.
 Place a firm flat surface (e.g. baking sheet, serving platter etc.) on top of the skillet pan and invert to release the pastry.